Prem Sahgal: Indian National Army

-As a prisoner, Sahgal was invited to fight for the interests of India rather than those of the colonial overlord, Britain.
-He then joined the Indian National Army (INA) of Subhas Chandra Bose and took up arms against his former colleagues in the British Indian Army.
+As a prisoner, Sahgal was invited to fight for Japan’s proxy - the Indian National Army.
+He joined the Indian National Army (INA) of Subhas Chandra Bose and took up arms against his former colleagues in the British Indian Army.
 He served as the commander of the 2nd Division, led the 2nd Infantry Regiment at Popa against Messervy's 17th Indian Division during the latter half of the Burma Campaign before surrendering to the British forces.
 During his stint with the INA, Sahgal came into contact with Lakshmi Swaminadhan, whom he later married.